-External Memory devices have different timing requirements.
-To meet these requirements, the Atmel AVR ATmega128A XMEM interface provides four different wait-states as shown in Table 12-4 Wait States(1) on page 52.
-It is important to consider the timing specification of the External Memory device before selecting the wait-state.
-The most important parameters are the access time for the external memory compared to the set-up requirement of the ATmega128A.
-The access time for the External Memory is defined to be the time from receiving the chip select/address until the data of this address actually is driven on the bus.
-The access time cannot exceed the time from the ALE pulse must be asserted low until data is stable during a read sequence (See t{LLRL}+ t{RLRH} - t{DVRH} in the tables in section External Data Memory Timing).
-The different wait-states are set up in software.
+Timing External memory devices have different timing requirements.
+To meet these requirements, the ATmega64 XMEM interface provides four different wait states as shown in Table 4.
+It is important to consider the timing specification of the external memory device before selecting the wait-state.
+The most important parameters are the access time for the external memory compared to the set-up requirement of the ATmega64.
+The access time for the external memory is defined to be the time from receiving the chip select/address until the data of this address actually is driven on the bus.
+The access time cannot exceed the time from the ALE pulse is asserted low until data must be stable during a read sequence (t{LLRL}+ t{RLRH} - t{DVRH} in Table 137 to Table 144 on page 337).
+The different wait states are set up in software.
 As an additional feature, it is possible to divide the external memory space in two sectors with individual wait-state settings.
 This makes it possible to connect two different memory devices with different timing requirements to the same XMEM interface.
-For XMEM interface timing details, please refer to the tables and figures in section External Data Memory Timing.
+For XMEM interface timing details, please refer to Figure 159 to Figure 162, and Table 137 to Table 144.

 Note that the XMEM interface is asynchronous and that the waveforms in the following figures are related to the internal system clock.
-The skew between the internal and external clock (XTAL1) is not guaranteed (varies between devices temperature, and supply voltage).
-Consequently, the XMEM interface is not suited for synchronous operation.
+The skew between the internal and external clock (XTAL1) is not guaranteed (varies between devices, temperature, and supply voltage).
+Consequently the XMEM interface is not suited for synchronous operation.